What Is Risk Analysis in Software Testing

 - Risk management is a structured approach to managing uncertainty through risk assessment, developing strategies to manage it, and mitigation of risk using managerial resources.
 The strategies include transferring the risk to another party, avoiding the risk, reducing the negative effect of the risk, and accepting some or all of the consequences of a particular risk.
 Some traditional risk management is focused on risks stemming from physical or legal causes (e.g., natural disasters or fires, accidents, death, and lawsuits).
 Financial risk management, on the other hand, focuses on risks that can be managed using traded financial instruments.

-- The objective of risk management is to reduce different risks related to a preselected domain to the level accepted by society.
-It may refer to numerous types of threats caused by environment, technology, humans, organizations, and politics.
-On the other hand, it involves all means available for humans, or in particular, for a risk management entity (person, staff, and organization).
+- Risk management aims to reduce risks related to a preselected domain to the level accepted by society.
+It may refer to numerous threats caused by the environment, technology, humans, organizations, and politics.
+On the other hand, it involves all means available for humans, particularly for a risk management entity (person, staff, and organization).

 Searching Words: risk analysis, risk analysis techniques, project risk analysis, risk analysis techniques in operational planning, business risk analysis, risk analysis report